-A major change in SNAP 2016 exam pattern is that this year the Analytical and Logical Reasoning section will have 40 Questions and each question will carry one mark.
-There is a chance that the difficulty level of the questions will also come down.
-The total marks of the exam have also been reduced from 180 to 150.
-The implication of this will be seen on lower cut off scores.
+A major change in SNAP 2016 exam pattern was that the Analytical and Logical Reasoning section witnessed a total of 40 Questions and each question carried one mark.
+This led to fall in the level of difficulty of the questions.
+Also, the total marks were reduced from 180 to 150.
+The implication of this was seen on lower cut off scores.

 This section is a pot-pourri of sorts, and features questions from diverse areas.
 The popular areas from which questions are asked are: critical reasoning, deductive logic, analogies, logical reasoning sets, series, visual reasoning, arrangement, blood relations and puzzles.

 In the SNAP Analytical and Logical Reasoning section, one should target an attempt of 20+ questions within 30 minutes.